French (FREN) 100

 |Final Oral Examination||8%|

 |Final Written Examination||50%|

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-All other course materials, including the student manual, course manual, and assignments, are offered online.
+All other course materials are offered online.

 Special Course Feature